Parallel faceted imaging in radio interferometry via proximal splitting (Faceted HyperSARA): I. Algorithm and simulations: Validation on synthetic data

-Following the procedure described by~\citet{Abdulaziz2019}, a wide-band model image composed of $L$ spectral channels is simulated from an image of the W28 supernova remnant of size $\nbpix$, considering $\nblock=1$ data block per channel.
-The measurement operator relies on a realistic VLA $uv$-coverage, generated within the frequency range $[\nu_1,\nu_\nband]=[1,2]$~GHz with uniformly sampled channels and a total observation time of 6 hours.
-Note that the $uv$-coverage associated with each channel $l$ corresponds to the reference $uv$-coverage at the frequency $\nu_1$ scaled by the factor $\nu_l/\nu_1$.
-The data are corrupted by an additive, zero-mean complex white Gaussian noise of variance $\sigma^2$.
-An input signal-to-noise ratio (iSNR) of 60 dB is considered, which is defined as
+Secondly, the wide-band measurements are simulated in absence of DDEs using configurations A and C of the VLA, with a total observation time of about 7~hours and 11~hours, respectively and an integration time of 10 seconds.
+The de-gridding matrix $\mathbf{G}$ considered relies on Kaiser-Bessel kernels of size $S = 7 \times 7$ \citep{Fessler2003}.
+The frequency channels are uniformly sampled, such that the associated $uv$-coverage is a scaled version of the $uv$-coverage at the reference frequency $\nu_1$ by the ratio $\nu_l/\nu_1$, for $1<l \leq \nband$.
+The visibilities are corrupted by an additive, zero-mean complex white Gaussian noise.
+An input signal-to-noise ratio (iSNR) of 40 dB is considered, which is defined as \begin{linenomath}

-Note that, given the larger computational cost of HyperSARA, the size of the data is chosen so that it can be run in a reasonable amount of time for the different simulation scenarios described below.
+\end{linenomath} Note that, given the larger computational cost of HyperSARA, the number of visibilities, the image size and the number of channels are chosen so that the algorithms can be run in a reasonable amount of time for the different simulation scenarios described below, while highlighting the respective interest of spatial and spectral faceting.

+Thirdly, we comment on the chosen values for algorithmic parameters of interest, common to both the spatial faceting and the spectral faceting experiments.
+All the experiments rely on $\nblock=1$ data block per channel, as the moderate data size considered does not require more.
+The regularization parameters have all been set using the heuristics described in Sections~\ref{Ssec:SARA}, \ref{Ssec:hyperSARA} and~\ref{sec:faceting_prior}, for SARA, HyperSARA, and Faceted HyperSARA respectively.
+The following values have been considered for the stopping criteria involved in Algorithms~\ref{alg:reweighting} and~\ref{alg:pdfb}, and also used in SARA and HyperSARA: $\nreweightmax = 5$, $\npdfbmin = 10$, $\npdfbmax = 2000$, $\relvarrw = \relvarpdfb = 10^{-5}$.

+Finally, the Sections~\ref{ssec:exp:spatial_faceting} and~\ref{ssec:exp:spectral_faceting} below describe the specificities of the spatial and spectral faceting experiments respectively.